-What to Watch For
+What To Watch For

 - Does the checking account have funds available?

-How to Verify Funds
+How To Verify Funds

 Others may be able to tell you if there is currently enough money in the account to cover the check.
-Of course, that information is only a “snapshot” of what’s available in the account at the moment you check.
+Of course, that information is only a snapshot of what’s available in the account at the moment you check.
 The account holder could withdraw funds, or other charges could hit the account after you hang up.
 If you’re able to verify funds and you know that the check is good, then deposit the check immediately.

-How to Spot a Genuine Document
+How To Spot a Fake Check

 Even if the account has funds available, it’s possible that you’ve been paid with a fake check.
 With today’s technology, it’s easy to copy a real check and print a genuine-looking (but fake) check.

-A Database of Bad Checks
+For Businesses: A Database of Bad Checks

 If you run a business, you might accept checks and regularly have to wonder if those checks are any good.
 Verifying funds can be time-consuming, and it might not be possible to do so while customers are waiting in line.